 One apple provides at least 10 percent of the recommended daily amount of vitamin C and fiber.
 Dietary fiber can act in several ways to lower cancer risk, including helping with weight control.
-(Excess body fat increases the risk of seven different cancers, and dietary fiber can increase the feeling of fullness.)
+(Excess body fat increases the risk of ten different cancers, and dietary fiber can increase the feeling of fullness.)
 Gut bacteria can use pectin, a major portion of apples’ dietary fiber, to produce compounds that protect colon cells.

 Apples also contain a variety of phytochemicals that scientists are studying for their anti-cancer effects.
 The peel of the apple contains a third or more of its phytochemical compounds.
 About 80 percent of quercetin, for example, is located in the peel.

 What Current Evidence Shows: AICR/WCRF Expert Report and its Updates (CUP)

 |Apples are fruits that contain dietary fiber and vitamin C. After a systematic review of the global scientific literature, AICR/WCRF weighed the strength of the evidence linking these factors to lower risk for several cancers.|

 |Source: Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective and the 2011 Continuous Update Project (CUP): Colorectal Cancer.|